Samuel N. C. Lieu: Career

 Fellow of the Australian Academy of the Humanities (1999), and Fellow of the British Academy (2021).
 A festschrift has been prepared in his honour, entitled Byzantium to China: Religion, History and Culture on the Silk Roads: Studies in Honour of Samuel N.C.
 Lieu (2022).

+Personal life

 He married Judith Lieu, a British theologian and historian of early Christianity, in 1976.